Becoming an affiliate marketer and starting an affiliate website is a great way to make money online.

-Just type in your idea for a domain name and see what you can find.
-The more unique you make it, the more likely it will be available.
+Just type in your idea for a domain name, and see what you can find.
+The more unique you make your name, the more likely it will be available.

 Once you’re done selecting your domain name, fill in your personal and billing details to create your account.

-After you’ve paid, selected your password, and the account is all set up, you’ll be directed to the installation process.
+After you’ve paid, selected your password, and the account is all set up.
+You’ll then be directed to the installation process.

 Bluehost actually drops you inside the backend of WordPress for their wizard:

 Now click Launch, and your site is almost ready to go:

 Choose the name and site description (these can be changed later in Settings > General in the backend of WordPress):

 And if you ever need to login to WordPress again, just go here:

 Bluehost actually has a really great YouTube series of onboarding videos which take you through some basics of driving WordPress.

 So rather than me going too in-depth in this guide on how to actually drive WordPress, you can watch that video series to learn how to modify the look of your site, install plugins, etc. Check it out below.